 Open Access (OA) is free, unrestricted online access to research outputs.

 Research is published in journals and other scholarly forms to ensure that the results are recorded and communicated to the wider community.
 The Library subscribes to many of these scholarly formats to provide its staff and students with access to the information they need.
-However, these (paid-for) ways of publishing often do not reach the whole of the research community so some, not all, research is published as Open Access.
+However, these (paid-for) ways of publishing often do not reach the whole of the research community so some research is published as Open Access.

 This page offers links to useful sources of Open Access research, tools to help discover OA material during web searches, and other useful resources freely available on the web.